MayowaOgunyemi/MechanicMagic/README.md

 # MechanicMagic
 MechanicMagic is a comprehensive auto repair management system designed for car mechanics to enhance client relationships and streamline operations.
+It offers a user-friendly interface for clients to track repair statuses, receive timely reminders for maintenance appointments, and review the history of changes or repairs made.
+With an integrated payment gateway, MechanicMagic simplifies transactions, making payments seamless and secure.
+Empowering mechanics and clients alike, MechanicMagic redefines convenience and transparency in the automotive repair industry.